Academic Services, Libraries and Learning Centers

 The William A. Egan Library supports scholarship, research, and creative activities at the University of Alaska Southeast by providing relevant, diverse, and well-maintained collections, by helping individuals evaluate and efficiently use those resources, and by creating a welcoming environment for all.

-Facility: Egan Library is an architecturally impressive structure that houses the collections, Learning Center, Media Services department, and a significant collection of Northwest Coast Native Art.
+Facility: Egan Library is an architecturally impressive structure that houses the collections, Learning Center, Writing Center, the Center for Excellence in Learning and Teaching (CELT), and a significant collection of Northwest Coast Native Art.

-The Egan Library provides and facilitates the use of technologies such as laptop computers, printers, and eReaders to support study and research.
+The Egan Library provides and facilitates the use of technologies such as digital collections, laptop computers, scanners, and printers, to support study and research.
 The facility includes both individual and group study spaces in addition to conference rooms, many of which are equipped with technology that assists students in developing media presentations and engaging in e-Learning activities.

-Collections: Egan Library’s current collection includes 132,000 print volumes and about 139,000 ebooks.
+Collections: Egan Library’s current collection includes 153,000 print volumes and about 198,000 ebooks.
 The library maintains a small number of print journal subscriptions including Alaska-specific journals, magazines, and newspapers.
-We rely on 121 databases to provide online full-text access to over 30,000 ejournals and other electronic resources.
-OneSearch allows simultaneous searching of the library catalog and many of the databases.
+We rely on 122 databases and Open Access journals to provide online full-text access to over 78,000 ejournals and other electronic resources, including streaming videos.
+OneSearch allows simultaneous searching of the library catalog and most of the databases.
 The UAS community has access to local and regional resources via the online library catalog and to global resources through OCLC WorldCat (a catalog of national and international library holdings).
 The Library seeks out and facilitates cooperative relationships locally, regionally, and statewide to build its collections and to provide additional services.
-The Library shares an online catalog and circulation system with the Joint Library Catalog consortium that includes the Juneau, Anchorage, and Mat-Su Public Libraries, University of Alaska Anchorage, and the Alaska State Library.
+The Library shares an online catalog and circulation system with the Alaska Library Catalog (ALC) consortium that includes the Juneau, Anchorage, Fairbanks, Mat-Su, Sitka, and other Public Libraries; University of Alaska Anchorage, University of Alaska Fairbanks, the UAA and UAF community campuses, UAS Ketchikan Campus Library, and Tuzzy Consortium Library at Iḷisaġvik College; and special libraries like the Alaska State Library, Sealaska Heritage Institute, and the Anchorage Museum.
 UAS students, faculty and staff, as well as members of the community, may borrow materials from all of these libraries.
-A daily courier delivers requested materials from within Juneau.
-The Sealaska Heritage Institute is a Joint Library Catalog participant; their collection does not circulate but their holdings appear in the catalog and all are welcome to visit the library and use materials there.
-As a federal depository library, Egan Library receives a broad range of U.S. Government documents.
+A daily courier delivers requested materials from within Juneau, and other materials are sent in the mail for pickup at the library.
+The Sealaska Heritage Institute is an ALC participant; their collection does not circulate but their holdings appear in the catalog and all are welcome to visit the library and use materials there.
+As a federal depository library, Egan Library receives a broad range of U.S. Government documents both in print and online.
 The library catalog and online resources are available from the Library web site at: uas.alaska.edu/library.
+Egan Library also facilitates and supports scholarly communication/research on campus through contributions to ScholarWorks@UA, the University of Alaska's institutional repository created to preserve and share our electronic research and institutional materials.
+In ScholarWorks@UA you'll discover a growing number of papers, publications, archival collections, dissertations, theses, and more!

-Services: Library staff ensure that the UAS community has access to materials not available locally.
+Services and Instruction: Library faculty and staff ensure that the UAS community has access to materials not available locally.
 An efficient interlibrary loan service brings materials from other domestic and foreign libraries in either electronic or print formats.
-Staff offer personalized reference services during all hours the Library is open and respond to phone, chat and e-mail inquiries.
+The Library offers personalized reference services during all hours the Library is open and responds to phone, chat and e-mail inquiries.
 In addition, library faculty offer e-Learning and face-to-face instruction in information literacy to individuals and classes to develop critical thinking skills and independent learning.
 Faculty librarians also teach for-credit classes in information literacy and library research skills.
 The library hosts a variety of events sponsored by UAS departments as well as by Juneau community organizations.
 From literary readings and lectures to symphony concerts, the Egan Library serves as a cultural venue for the campus and greater Juneau community.
 These activities are typically scheduled outside of open library hours to prevent disruption to student learning.

 Hours: Egan Library is open seven days a week, including evening and weekend hours, during Fall and Spring Semesters.
 The library is also open for extended evening and weekend hours prior to finals.